 Thicker Isn’t Always Better

 Thick pile rugs are not always superior to short pile.
 Some very fine rugs are thin.
 Choose pile height based on your needs.
-High-traffic areas can benefit from rugs with added thickness or pile height.
+High-traffic areas can benefit from rugs with the added thickness or pile height.

 Shorter Is Better